Zippodi/Poke-Forge/Milestone1/README.md

 ### What is Done
 All the html pages have been created (not completely finished, but created).
 Most of the styling is finished for most pages.
 All of the pages except for view/edit teams and view other teams are finished/mostly finished on the frontend.
-Almost all api endpoints have been created but might need touching up on (Matt you can remove this part if it is not true).
+All API endpoints have been created and all non-authentication based endpoints are completed, some with mock data.
+Also endpoints that would edit the mock data (POST, PUT, DELETE) do not actually change anything.
 All Dockerfiles and related files have been created and finished.
-All of the JSON data we need has been added (Also correct me if I am wrong here Matt).
+All of the JSON data we need has been added.
 Going from page to page has been implemented using scripting, instead of <a> tags like before.
 The logo has also been made and the source of which is linked at the bottom of the page.
 All pages made (not the ones listed earlier) are responsive and mobile-first, using Bootstrap to do this.
 ### What is not Done